constellr/product-lst/docs/DTC.md

 The general steps leading to generate the diurnal temperature cycle modelling data are listed below.

-1- Parameter initialization
+### 1- Parameter initialization

-    -Time-Related Parameters: Derived from location and timestamps using solar geometry.
+Time-Related Parameters: Derived from location and timestamps using solar geometry.
 Solar sunrise approximates T_sr, solar noon approximates T_max, and sunset + 1 hour approximates T_ss.

-    -Temperature-Related Parameters: Derived from geostationary satellites.
+Temperature-Related Parameters: Derived from geostationary satellites.
 Missing values at T_sr are interpolated at the pixel level for up to four consecutive missing timestamps.
 If still missing, an interpolation followed by extrapolation based on adjacent day T_sr and T_max is applied.

-2- Low resolution Fitting
+### 2- Low resolution Fitting

-    -Least Square Approach: Allows individual residuals minimization with error measures, boundary constraints on T_sr and T_max, and control over the loss function
+Least Square Approach: Allows individual residuals minimization with error measures, boundary constraints on T_sr and T_max, and control over the loss function

-    -DTC Interpolation: After fitting, the original low-resolution LST values are replaced by the predicted values from the model to fill missing LST values, preparing for the second fitting.
+DTC Interpolation: After fitting, the original low-resolution LST values are replaced by the predicted values from the model to fill missing LST values, preparing for the second fitting.

-3- High Resolution Fitting
+### 3- High Resolution Fitting

-    -The second fitting includes both high and low-resolution images, with a subset of parameters finely tuned.
+The second fitting includes both high and low-resolution images, with a subset of parameters finely tuned.
 High-resolution image errors are weighted by their count.
 LST spread within each low-resolution pixel is checked to derive an LST error.
 Nearby timestamps are assumed to have similar error ranges.

 *For further details concerning the methodology, please contact the constellr product team.